John Wilkes Booth: The Assassination of Tyrants

 Posted on 18th January 2021

-By the spring of 1865, the Confederate States of America were in abeyance and four years of bloody conflict at last appeared to be drawing to a close.
+By the spring of 1865, the Confederate States of America were in abeyance and four years of bloody conflict at last appeared to be ending.

 In Washington, President Abraham Lincoln had since won a second term of office determined to see the war through to its bitter end.
 The Confederacy, he knew, was being strangled out of existence.
 But one man at least refused to accept the inevitable, a man who had never been a soldier, never taken up arms in defence of his country and had not so much as fired a shot in anger, that man was - John Wilkes Booth.